 What happened to the future of conservatism?
 Republicans killed it.
 Democrats were more than willing to assist.
 After years of blaming Barack Obama for everything from moral transgressions in his health care bill to handing a nuclear weapon to Iran, the right blew it again and we did it in the worst way imaginable.
-We set ourselves up to get stomped by another Clinton.

 If Republicans are desperate they know who to thank.
 The party continues to collapse at the hands of a man the people chose to beat the Democratic Party’s first female nominee.
 Instead of backstabbing we’ve been waiting for a plan for an election win.
-What we got instead was a Better Way and its poverty war, a new GOP agenda unleashed while party members rush to add their names to the anti-Trump wall of shame.

 Making America great doesn’t mean what it used to.
 These three words remember a time and place that vanished years ago, one that no longer has a lot of relevance to Republican voters the party is trying to win over with pleas to traditional values.
-The problem is that Republicans don’t understand traditional values in the way they like to think of them any more than they can fathom how Barack Obama so effortlessly changed America’s political landscape.